ricrocha82/build_package/README.md

-# How to build a package of your tool
+# How to build a package for your tool
-notes and codes about how to build a conda package
+Notes and codes about how to build a conda package

 # Install build